-Since 1983, more than 400 film-related projects have been filmed in the Wilmington, North Carolina region, often affectionately referred to as “Hollywood East.”
-ONE TREE HILL, a popular hour-long drama that aired weekly on The WB Television Network, is among the many productions made in this region.
-During its nine-season run, the weekly series was filmed in Wilmington, North Carolina’s historic river district and the nearby island beaches of Wrightsville Beach, Carolina Beach, and Kure Beach.
+One Tree Hill, a popular hour-long drama that aired weekly on The WB Television Network, is among the many productions made in this region.
+During its nine-season run, the weekly series was filmed in Wilmington, North Carolina’s River District and the nearby island beaches of Wrightsville Beach, Carolina Beach, and Kure Beach.

 The WB maintains a website with information about the show: www.thewb.com/shows/one-tree-hill

-6. How can I be an extra on a TV show or movie?
+How Can I be An Extra on a TV Show or Movie?

-Several Wilmington-based casting companies casts extras for local productions.
-If you’re interested in being an extra or have other questions about film production in Wilmington, please check the Wilmington Film Office website Frequently Asked Questions page at www.wilmingtonfilm.com/Intro/FAQ/tabid/65/Default.aspx.
+Since 1983, more than 400 film-related projects have been filmed in the Wilmington, North Carolina region, often affectionately referred to as “Hollywood East.”
+Several Wilmington-based casting companies cast extras for local productions.
+If you’re interested in being an extra or have other questions about film production in Wilmington, please check the Wilmington Film Office website Frequently Asked Questions.
 Before visitors travel any distance to be an extra they are encouraged to check the website and contact casting companies directly to find out about casting needs and employment requirements.